 - Competitive sealed bidding;

 - Competitive proposals;

 - Design-Build contract;

+- Design-Bid-Build contract;

-- A contract to construct, rehabilitate, alter, or repair facilities that involves using a construction manager; or
+- A contract to construct, rehabilitate, alter, or repair facilities that involves using a construction manager: or

 - A job order contract for the minor repair, rehabilitation, or alteration of a facility.

-17.2.
-DESIGN-BID-BUILD (DBB)
+15.5.2.
+Design-Bid-Build (DBB)